 It is extremely important as a therapist that I look at myself and keep my own mental health well.
-Practising what I preach is a value I live by on a daily basis, I have been involved in my own therapy both on a one-to-one basis and in a group.
-I am also committed to maintaining professional standards and routinely pursue professional development in a number of areas.
+Practising what I preach is a value I live by on a daily basis, In the past I have been involved in my own therapy both on a one-to-one basis and in a group so I know what it can feel like to be where you are.
+I am also committed to maintaining professional standards, having regular Supervision and routinely pursue professional development in a number of areas.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.